taherkhan30/sparta-vagrant-nodejs/README.md

 Type development.local/  into browser

-You should see the nginx start page in your browser
+You should see the Nginx start page in your browser

-The first 10 steps allow you to create an environment manually, the next steps will show you how to provision this environment using a bash script.
+The first 10 steps allow you to create an environment manually, the next steps will show you how to provision this environment using a Bash Script.

 #### Step 11